test-git-account1926/gila-monster-saliva-bioactive-compounds-and-satiety/section_notes/01-research-concept-direction.md

 ## Key Research Questions

-1. How do gila monsters survive
+1. How do gila monsters survive so long without eating?
 2.
 3.